7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Distance: 3 miles round trip

-Those who are intensely turned off by steep uphills should either avoid the Burbank Peak Trail or really lean into it and make it your next big challenge.
+Those who are intensely turned off by steep uphills should either avoid the Burbank Peak Trail or really lean into it and make it their next big challenge.
 It might be among the shortest routes to the Hollywood Sign, but it’s hardly the easiest, steadily climbing more than 700 feet from the trailhead and hitting two peaks in the first mile.
-And, just in case that doesn’t push you past your boundaries, it’s a slightly narrow and craggy scramble up as well.
-Trust us when we say it’s well worth the sweat and silent tears, however, as there are many tantalizing spots worth pulling over for (and to use as an excuse to catch your breath), like the Wisdom Tree.
+And, just in case that doesn’t push you past your boundaries, it’s a slightly narrow and rocky scramble up as well.
+Trust us when we say it’s well worth the sweat and silent tears, as there are many tantalizing spots worth pulling over for (and to use as an excuse to catch your breath), like the Wisdom Tree.
 Start your hike very early in the morning, and you’ll bathe in glorious rolling fog.